 Chinese money in a supermarket

 In Chinese supermarkets, prices will be more specific.
-For example, a Coke might be RMB 3.56.
+For example, an item might cost RMB 3.56.

 This would be said as 三块五毛六 (sān kuài wǔmáo liù).